 The boom microphone has a decent recording quality.
-Your voice sounds natural and clear, but it may not sound very deep or full.
+Your voice sounds natural and clear, but not very deep or full.
 Note that we tested the microphone with the USB sound card attached, so it may perform differently when used without it.
-You can also adjust the microphone settings on the Synapse 3 software, but we don't currently test for this.

 The Razer Synapse software is excellent.
 You can adjust many settings, including the volume level.
 If you like to customize your sound, there's even a 10-band EQ for your music or your microphone.
-You can also further adjust the microphone using features like Mic Boost, Voice Gate, Volume Normalization, Mic Equalizer, and Ambient Noise Reduction, which may help you communicate better with your teammates.
+You can also further adjust the microphone using features like Mic Boost, Voice Gate, Volume Normalization, Mic Equalizer, and Ambient Noise Reduction, which may help you communicate better with your teammates, though we don't currently test the performance of these features.
 You need the USB sound card to save the changes made to the headphones using the companion software.
-As the USB sound card is only compatible with PS4 and PC, you won't be able to access these changes on your Xbox One.
+As the USB sound card is only compatible with PS4, PS5, and PC, you can't access these changes on your Xbox One.

 The HyperX Cloud 2/Cloud II are better headphones than the Razer BlackShark V2, though depending on your preferences, you may prefer one over the other.
 The HyperX are more comfortable, better-built, and their microphone performs better out-of-the-box.
 They also do a better job passively isolating noise.
 That being said, the Razer have a better-balanced sound profile, and they're compatible with customization software that lets you adjust the sound and the microphone performance to your liking.
 The Razer also have a more stable fit.